Stay Tuned! Information on the 17th Annual Driving the Message Contest will be available soon!

 - Do not add logos, names of students, social media handles, or school names to your entry.

-- The poster should not include any copyrighted material (such as copyrighted images, photos or characters).
+- Posters should not include any copyrighted material (such as copyrighted images, photos or characters).

-- Poster graphics should be original work.
+- Poster graphics must be original work.
 Posters that include downloaded, copied or printed graphics from other sources will be disqualified.

 - Posters must be submitted electronically, in PDF or JPG format.

-- All entry and release forms must be submitted.
+- Entry and release forms must be submitted with each entry.

 VIDEO SPECS